Alfredo-R-S/SQLqueries/README.md

 # SQLqueries
-SQL queries from Data Analysis course at CareerFoundry
+SQL queries from Data Analysis course at CareerFoundry using pgAdmin 4.